 * Please note, the Research Support Grant (RSG) replaces the Summer Undergraduate Research Fellowship (SURF), Summer Undergraduate Research Fellowship-Abroad (SURF-A), and Research Travel Grant

 - Summer Research Opportunities Program (SROP)

 OUR runs several conference travel competitions every academic year to subsidize the presentation of undergraduate research at professional conferences.
 New competitions will be announced on our blog page, and applications may be made at the link below.
 To apply, students will need to provide conference dates and location, evidence that conference participation has been confirmed, estimated expenses, and possible support from mentors and departments.

 Competition details and eligibility requirements can be found at: http://go.illinois.edu/OUR_ConferenceTravelGrant

 Please note that the conference travel grants are designed for students to present their research during year-round.
-Conference travel grants are not designed to cover the entire cost of student participation (some departmental or college contribution is encouraged) nor can the grant be used to cover post-conference participation.
+Conference travel grants are not designed to cover the entire cost of student participation (some departmental or college contribution is encouraged).
 Questions should be directed to email@example.com

 Research Support Grant